EPCCed/APT-CPP/lectures/02/README.md

 -   `std::list<char>::const_iterator` - if the instance is `const` you
-    get one of these from `begin()`/`end()`, if non-const, you can get one with `cbegin()`/`cend`.
+    get one of these from `begin()`/`end()`, if non-const, you can get one with `cbegin()`/`cend()`.

 You can also get iterators from e.g. `std::map<KeyT, ValT>::find(search_key)`, which will give and iterator pointing to the element you want or to the `end()`.

 Note that an iterator pointing to the end is not valid!
-Dereferencing it may have undefined behaviour\...
+Dereferencing has undefined behaviour.

 ---

 # Implementing your own iterator

-To define your own iterator, you need to create a class with several overloads (exactly which one depends on the category of iterator you need).
+To define your own iterator, you need to create a class with several operator overloads (exactly which ones depends on the category of iterator you need).

 -   derefence operator (`*it`) - you have to be able to get a value (either to read or write)